P4ZD4N/java-leetcode/README.md

 # Welcome! 👋

-In this repo I will place programming tasks from LeetCode solved using Java ☕
+In this repo I will place solutions of programming tasks from LeetCode.